Subsystem analysis of continuous-variable resource states: Noisy teleportation of approximate GKP states

 \section{Noisy teleportation of approximate GKP states}

 We present the derivation for an approximate GKP state undergoing noisy teleportation.
-We consider the general situation with no approximations on the GKP parameters and squeezed-state parameters $\Delta$, $\kappa$, $\sparam$.
+We consider the general situation with no approximations on the GKP and squeezed-state parameters $\Delta$, $\kappa$, $\sparam$.
 This is more general than the situation considered in \secr{sec:noisyteleportapproxGKP} since we cannot use simple integrals of Dirac combs, and we can no longer use the periodicity of the theta function to simplify the derivation (it will become clear why in a moment).
 Nevertheless we will see that these complications are accounted for by multivariate Siegel theta functions~\cite{bellman_brief_2013}.
 The derivation is conceptually identical to that for an ideal GKP state, where the starting point is again the Kraus operator for noisy teleportation in \eqr{eq:faultykop}.
-An approximate GKP state, parameterized by $\Delta$ and $\kappa$ in \eqr{eq:approxGKPwavefunctionposition}, is sent through noisy teleportation using squeezed states parameterized by $\sparam$.
-Its output position wavefunction $\bar{\psi}_\GKP^\text{tel}(x) = \bra{x}[q] \op{T}_{\sparam}(s,t) \ket{\psi_{\GKP}}$, obtained by integrating \eqref{eq:telstatefinal}, is
+An approximate GKP state, parametrized by $\Delta$ and $\kappa$ in \eqr{eq:approxGKPwavefunctionposition}, is sent through noisy teleportation using squeezed states parametrized by $\sparam$.
+Its output position wave function $\bar{\psi}_\GKP^\text{tel}(x) = \bra{x}[q] \op{T}_{\sparam}(s,t) \ket{\psi_{\GKP}}$, obtained by integrating \eqref{eq:telstatefinal}, is

 where we defined the auxiliary parameter ${K_2^2 \coloneqq 1 + \sparam^2 \kappa^2}$.
 The integral is obtained by writing the Jacobi theta functions in their infinite-sum form, \eqr{eq:pulsetrain}, performing the resulting Gaussian integrals, and re-summing the result to obtain another theta function.
-After teleportation, the periodicity of the wavefunction is no longer $2\alpha$, as one can verify by inspecting the first argument of the theta function and eliminating integer numbers.
+After teleportation, the periodicity of the wave function is no longer $2\alpha$, as one can verify by inspecting the first argument of the theta function and eliminating integer numbers.
 Modified periodicity was studied in the context of approximate GKP states in Ref.~\cite{matsuura2020equivalence}.

-We now compute the gauge trace of the state in with wavefunction in \eqr{eq:teleportedstatemegageneral}.
-In doing so, we realize that the sum over the gauge variable $m$ can be written in terms of Siegel theta function (\eqr{eq:Siegeltheta}).
-For a GKP state $\ket{\psi_{\GKP}} = c_0\ket{0_{\GKP}} + c_1 \ket{1_{\GKP}}$, after noisy teleportation, the $\ell \ell'$-th element of the reduced density matrix is \begin{widetext}
+We now compute the gauge trace of the state in with the wave function in \eqr{eq:teleportedstatemegageneral}.
+In doing so, we realize that the sum over the gauge variable $m$ can be written in terms of Siegel theta function, \eqr{eq:Siegeltheta}.
+For a GKP state $\ket{\psi_{\GKP}} = c_0\ket{0_{\GKP}} + c_1 \ket{1_{\GKP}}$, after noisy teleportation, the $\ell \ell'$-th element of the reduced density matrix is

 where $\mathcal{N}$ is the normalization, we have defined $K_1 ^2 \coloneqq \sparam^2 + \kappa^2 + \sparam^4 \kappa^2$, and the $3\times 3$ matrix $\boldsymbol{\tau}$ parameterizing the Siegel theta function is